jianbriggs/DukesMart/README.md

 ## How to use DukesMart
 **DukesMart** is made with players of all ages in mind.
 As such, it is straight-forward compared to other chest shop plugins.

+### Your ledger
+Every player will be given a **ledger**.
+The ledger stores income from all shops you own.
+Your ledger is safe from theft, but it is not your personal bank.
+You can only withdraw from it.

 ### Creating a shop
 You will need the following items: **chest**, **sign**, and of course an **item** to sell.